-Do you remember my chocolate cookie recipe from a week or so back?
-This is what I needed the crumbs for.
-I bashed them up and mixed them with some chopped honey roasted almonds to make the perfect crunchy base for the creamy Toblerone filling.
+I crushed them up and mixed them with some chopped honey roasted almonds to make the perfect chocolatey/sweet/salty crunchy base for the rich and creamy Toblerone filling.

-Speaking of nuts, the honey roasted almonds are pretty evil.
+Speaking of nuts, these honey roasted almonds are pretty evil.
 Whoever decided that sugar and salt should taste so good together should be shot.
 With an almond.

-I wanted to buy some of those itty bitty Toblerone bars so I could put a little triangle on each cheesecake square, but nope, couldn’t get those either, so I improvised with little dollops of melted Toblerone topped with a couple of the honey roasted almonds.
+I wanted to buy some of those itty bitty Toblerone bars so I could put a little triangle on each cheesecake square, but I couldn’t find any anywhere, so I improvised with these little dollops of melted Toblerone topped with a couple of the honey roasted almonds.
 Yum.

-The recipe seems long, but trust me, it’s worth it.
-You can make the honey roasted almonds a day before you need them, and the toppers can also be made in advance, just make sure you store them in an airtight container at room temperature – moisture will cause the sugar on the almonds to dissolve.
+The recipe process may seem a little long, but trust me, it’s worth it.
+You can make the honey roasted almonds a day before you need them (or buy some), and the toppers are totally optional.
+These can also be made in advance, just make sure you store them in an airtight container at room temperature – moisture will cause the sugar on the almonds to dissolve.

 For the honey roasted almonds